aumpierre-unb/Psychrometrics.jl/README.md

 - the specific volume or
 - the relative humidity,

 except the combination of humidity and dew point temperature, which are not independent.
-If a different number of inputs is given, execution will be aborted.
+If a different number of parameters is given, execution will be aborted.
 If fig = true is given, a schematic psychrometric chart is plotted as a graphical representation of the solution.

 By default, stages plots a schematic diagram of the solution, fig = true.